 - Teaching Arrangements

-- This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, normally in August each year (likely next to be held 25-31 August 2018).
+This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 10-16 August 2019 (to be confirmed).

-- No textbooks are required for this paper.
-However, we recommend the following useful
+No textbooks are required for this paper.
+However, we recommend the following useful reference text:

 - Course outline